Why the widespread revolutions of 1848 failed

 Violent clashes erupted, culminating in the Battle of Sighisoara in July 1849.
 Austrian and Russian forces decisively defeated them, leading to the reassertion of Habsburg authority.

-By 1849, most revolutionary movements had been suppressed.
-Reactionary forces regained control in many regions and restored conservative rule.
+By 1849, most revolutionary movements in the various countries across Europe had been suppressed by government forces and had restored conservative rule.

-Although the revolutions did not achieve their immediate goals, they did leave a lasting memory in European politics.
+Although the revolutions did not achieve their immediate goals of achieving liberlaism, nationalism, and social reforms, they did leave a lasting memory in European politics.

 In many states, the ruling elites recognized the need to address some of the grievances that had fueled the uprisings.